bert2/love-linq-hate-loops/README.md

 Of course, it's also possible to write clean code using `for` loops, as well it is possible to write dirty code using LINQ.
 However, one of the two promotes abstraction, modularization, and immutability more than the other.
 Guess which one I'm talking about.

 Have you ever considered the level of abstraction loops offer?
 It's actually astonishingly low.
-In essence they are just syntactic sugar for a jump and a branch instruction, which both wrap a couple more instructions.
+In essence they are just syntactic sugar for a jump and a branch instruction which both wrap a couple more instructions.
 Sure, it's efficient.
-But so is assembler.
+But so is assembly language.

 ### 1. The only acceptable `for` loop